 - Remove the demand for heat, allow the post-purge cycle to finish, turn gas OFF and remove power to the unit. - 2.
 Isolate and drain BOTH the Central Heat loop of the Boiler and the Domestic side of the boiler. - 3.
 Working inside the cabinet, swing the control panel out of the way, disconnect the cabling to the fan, gas valve, ignition and ionization electrode.
-Then disconnect the stainless steel gas supply pipe from the gas valve inlet by unthreading the gas valve inlet union - be careful not to lose the fiberwasher. - 4.
+Then disconnect the stainless steel gas supply pipe from the gas valve inlet by unthreading the gas valve inlet union.
+Discard the used fiberwashers. - 4.
 Once the combustion chamber has cooled, remove the four (4) nuts securing the burner assembly to the heat exchanger.
 Remove the assembly (burner door, fan and gas valve) be careful not to damage the refractory disc located behind the burner door.
-Replace refractory if it is damaged. - Using a 4mm or 5/32" Allen wrench, remove the two flanged screws on the front of the CHB.
+Replace refractory if it is damaged. - 5.
+Using a 4mm or 5/32" Allen wrench, remove the two flanged screws on the front of the CHB.
 Hold the PHE in place when removing the screws.
-Pull the PHE up and out of the unit being careful to not get water onto any of the components. - The PHE has 4 gaskets that seal the connections.
+Pull the PHE up and out of the unit being careful to not get water onto any of the components. - 6.
+The PHE has 4 gaskets that seal the connections.
 Remove and check these gaskets for wear or degradation.
-Replace if necessary. - The PHE can be cleaned using a suitable commercial solution or vinegar. - 8.
+Replace if necessary. - 7.
+The PHE can be cleaned using a suitable commercial solution or vinegar. - 8.
 Thoroughly flush the PHE with clean water. - 9.
-Replace the gaskets. - Place the PHE back in place behind the CHB and tighten the two screws back in place. - 11.
-Reassemble the boiler in the reverse order of disassembly. - 12.
+Replace the gaskets. - 10.
+Place the PHE back in place behind the CHB and tighten the two screws back in place. - 11.
+Reassemble the boiler in the reverse order of disassembly.
+Ensure to use only new fiberwashers for gas pipe. - 12.
 Return water pressure to the unit and ensure all air is removed from the Central Heat Side of the boiler. - 13.
 Open the domestic outlet drain (or a nearby faucet's hot water valve) and flush the PHE for 1 minute to ensure all cleaning solution is removed. - 14.
 Close water flow and power on the boiler.